GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

 and ``modules``.

 Unfortunately the list of features that can be disabled is not properly documented and relate to how Qt5 was configured.
-However how the attribute is set in the above will be appropriate for most cases.
+However how ``disabled_features`` is set in the above will be appropriate for most cases.

 The ``modules`` attribute is used to specify the names of the individual PyQt extension modules to be built.
 We choose to build only those extension